mcfaline-figueroa-lab/sci-Plex-EGFRi/README.md

 # sci-Plex-EGFRi

-[sci-Plex-EGFRi](https://www.biorxiv.org/content/10.1101/2024.04.08.587960v2) is a study to elucidate the heterogenous pharmaco-transcriptomic landscape induced by targeting EGFR in models of glioblastoma.
-This github repository containing processing pipelines and analysis scripts, including files used for data generation, analysis and interpretation.
+The [sci-Plex-EGFRi](https://www.biorxiv.org/content/10.1101/2024.04.08.587960v2) repository contains the code associated with our study to elucidate the heterogenous pharmaco-transcriptomic landscape induced by targeting EGFR in models of glioblastoma.
+The folders in this repository contain processing pipelines and analysis scripts, including files used for data generation, analysis, and interpretation.

 ### Contents